 Long-term recovery from severe alcoholism is not a quick and easy process.
 It takes time, patience, willingness, and a desire for more from life.
 Many people have gotten sober and stayed sober thanks to a caring treatment staff and supportive peers.
 Here at the Northern Arizona Center for Addiction we are experienced in helping men and women get their lives back on track through a well-structured and effective treatment model.
 Recovering from alcohol addiction is much easier when you have people you can lean on for encouragement, comfort, and guidance.
 Without knowledge and support, it’s easy to fall back into old patterns when things get tough.

-If you or someone you love is struggling with their drinking and needs help, contract us.
+If you or someone you love is struggling with their drinking and needs help, contact us.
 We are here to guide you through the admissions process and help answer any questions you might have about our treatment center or our different treatment modalities.